sysprog21/shecc/README.md

 ## Bootstrapping

 The steps to validate `shecc` bootstrapping:
-1. `shecc` source code is initially compiled using an ordinary compilerg which generates an x86/x86\_64 binary.
+1. `shecc` source code is initially compiled using an ordinary compiler which generates an x86/x86\_64 binary.
 2. The built binary reads its own source code as input and generates an ARMv7-A binary.